jgardella/rust-git/docs/src/3-staging/staging.md

 I thought `update-index` is a simpler version of `add`, but actually it's more of a super-powered version.
 So I will just implement a basic version of `add` for now.

 With the index implemented for the `add` command, implementing `rm`, `mv`, and `restore` should be quite straightforward, just making changes to/using that index.

+For now, I'll just implement `restore` with very basic functionality, to restore files in the working directory from the index.
+I will add further functionality once commits and branches are implemented.